 - Review the Product Development Specification

 The first step is to review the product development specification that was created in the product definition or first phase.
 The reason for this is to ground the team in what needs to be generated and any nuances that need to be addressed.
 If no product development specification exists, the team can create one at this point to give proper definition ensuring the concept generation effort is pointed at the right target.
-If you are unfamiliar with what a product development specification is and its significance in the design process, check out the top 5 things you need to know about phase 1 design & development.
+If you are unfamiliar with what a product development specification is and its significance in the design process, check out our guide on how to write a PDS.

 - Create a Design History File